Notebulb/Form-Validator/README.md

 * * **'fileType': string OR array**
   * Pass falsey value for any file type
   * If you are passing a string, you are limited to the following presets `'image', 'text', 'pdf'`
-    * I just validate against the most common image extensions or text file extensions or .pdf extension depending on which string you've passed
+    * we just validate against the most common image extensions or text file extensions or .pdf extension depending on which string you've passed
   * If you would like to enter a list of **custom file extensions** to validate against, pass an array of strings with the custom extensions
     * You can also pass 'image', 'text' and/or 'pdf' in the array if you would like to test against these presets as well
     * This will let you combine presets with each other or with custom extensions as well